 It’s a sunny morning, the fruit is ripe, and birds are descending on the vines.

-The remaining SeVein vineyards she manages are estate vineyards, whose clients are Leonetti, L’Ecole, Doubleback, Willamette Valley Vineyards, and a collaboration between Betz Family Winery and Siren Song Wines.
+The remaining SeVein vineyards she manages are estate vineyards, whose clients are Leonetti, L’Ecole, Doubleback, Willamette Valley Vineyards, and a collaboration between Betz Family Winery in Woodinville and Siren Song Wines in Chelan.

 Vineyard manager since 2013, Sadie Drury is a graduate of Walla Walla Community College’s (WWCC) Enology and Viticulture program, did additional studies at Washington State University, and came to SeVein with five years of experience working on Red Mountain.